Smallness of neutrino masses and leptogenesis in 331 composite Higgs model: Leptogenesis in the CHM3

-one can estimate the induced baryon asymmetry.
+In order to compute $Y_{\Delta B}$ the system of Boltzmann equations, that permit to calculate the evolution of the number density of $n$ and $(B-L)$ number asymmetry generated by the decays of $n$, must be solved.
+The corresponding differential equations are somewhat similar to the Boltzmann equations describing thermal leptogenesis in the SM which are specified in Refs.~\cite{Davidson:2008bu,Giudice:2003jh}.
+In the first approximation the induced baryon asymmetry can be estimated using an approximate formula \cite{Davidson:2008bu,Giudice:2003jh}

 In Eq.~(\ref{23}) $\eta_0$ is an efficiency factor that varies from 0 to 1.
 Without washout effects the decays of the Majorana fermion $n$ would result in $\eta_0=1$.
 The washout processes reduce the generated baryon asymmetry by the factor $\eta_0$.

-Here we concentrate on the so--called strong washout scenario when the efficiency factor $\eta_0$ can be estimated as
+For temperatures $T\lesssim 10\,\mbox{TeV}$, that correspond to the times $t\gtrsim 10^{-14}$ sec., the $(B+L)$ violating rate mediated by sphalerons is getting suppressed.
+Here we assume that the Majorana fermions $n$ decay before the sphaleron processes shut off, i.e. $H(T=M_1)\lesssim {\Gamma}$, where $H$ is the Hubble expansion rate and $\Gamma$ is the total decay rate of $n$.
+In this so--called strong washout scenario the efficiency factor $\eta_0$ can be estimated as \cite{Giudice:2003jh}